stryker-mutator/stryker-net/docs/operating-modes.md

 There are currently two different ways to run Stryker:

 - From the test project context
-- From the target project context
+- From the source project context

 You will also be able to run Stryker from your solution context in the future.